Bayou Teche Black Bear and Birding Festival - Franklin, Louisiana

 About us:

-Bayou Teche Black Bear and Birding Festival
+Bayou Teche Black Bear Festival

-With that said the goals of the festival include:
+The goals of the festival include:

 • Raising awareness by educating residents of the Louisiana black bear population and its environment in St. Mary Parish